top of page

 During the late 1960’s and into the 1970’s, the sexual revolution began to heat up equality in the workplace issues.

 The Coalition of Women Truck Drivers was a 150-member group that organized to fight hiring discrimination and sexual harassment at trucking companies.
-Their work paved the way to modern day recruitment campaigns that encourage women to apply for truck driving jobs.
-Adriesue “Bitzy” Gomez was a founding member of the coalition, she was tough, outspoken and aggressive in her activism.
+Their work paved the way to modern day recruitment campaigns that aim to encourage women to apply for truck driving jobs.
+At the heart of this movement was founding member Adriesue “Bitzy” Gomez.
+She was known for her fierce, uncompromising approach to activism.
+She was tough, outspoken and aggressive.

-The Coalition of women truck drivers is also responsible for pushing to get women's restroom facilities at truck stops and they walked picket lines in support of other driver causes.
+The Coalition of Women Truck Drivers is also responsible for pushing to get women's restroom facilities at truck stops.
+They walked picket lines in support of other driver causes.
 They ceased to exist after deregulation.

 According to a friend of Bitzy, Feminist writer Susie Bright, deregulation caused many companies that were the worst offenders to go belly up but that didn’t make predators vanish, they just got jobs at other trucking companies and the toxic culture flourished.
 When the coalition disbanded it had international membership and several state chapters.
 Bitzy was featured in TIME magazine and Women's World Magazine, the PDF's to these magazines are available here on our website.
 I took great pains to acquire copies to make available again so that Bitzy and the work of the coalition will not be erased from history again.

 For Bitzy, trucking was her love, it afforded her a lifestyle she couldn’t otherwise have as a single mother.
 She was once quoted as saying, “A good truck is what a man should be, big and strong, and takes you where you want to go.
-When a woman gets into a semi, it makes up for all the crap women take in our society."
+When a woman can get in a semi truck and drive it, it makes up for all the crap women take in our society."

 Her family told me that one of her favorite places to drive was up in Montana and recalled the name of her favorite truck stop up that way.
 We included her image in our coloring book to commemorate her driving there.